exemplaire18/Data-Manipulation-Pandas/README.md

 # Data-Manipulation-Pandas
- Assignment Solutions of course 'Introduction to Data Science in Python' on Coursera
+This repository contains solutions of assignments given in the course 'Introduction to Data Science in Python', part of Applied Data Science using Python Specialization from University of Michigan offered by Coursera

 Link to the coursera course:
 https://www.coursera.org/learn/python-data-analysis/home/welcome